MiguelMarcelino/Java2Many/README.md

-# Java2Scala
+# Scala2Go
-A Java to Scala Transpiler
+A Scala to Go Transpiler

 ## Requirements
 - Java 17